Once you've set up taxes correctly in your Shopify store, you will need to decide whether you want your product prices to include or exclude tax.

-If your product prices include tax, both German and the US customer will pay the same price of €20.
+If your product prices include tax, both French and US customers will pay the same price of €20.

-The customer from Germany pays €16.67 for the product and €3.33 tax, whereas the US customer pays €20 for the product.
-This means that the US customer pays more for the same product than the German one.
+The customer from France pays €16.67 for the product and €3.33 tax, whereas the US customer pays €20 for the product.
+This means that the US customer pays more for the same product than the French one.